-Trump: US-Russia relations are at 'all time low' - BBC News
+US-Russia at dangerous low, Trump says

 The final line of his signing statement argued Congress was making a mistake, saying "as president, I can make far better deals with foreign countries than Congress".

-In a fresh outburst on Thursday, he made clear where he thought blame lied for the state of US-Russia ties.
+In a fresh outburst on Thursday, he made clear who he thought was responsible for the current state of US-Russia ties.

 "Our relationship with Russia is at an all-time & very dangerous low," he wrote on Twitter.

-"You can thank Congress, the same people that can't even give us HCare!" he added, in reference to his inability to repeal his predecessor Barack Obama's flagship heath reforms.
+"You can thank Congress, the same people that can't even give us HCare!" he added, in reference to his inability to repeal and replace his predecessor Barack Obama's flagship health reforms.

 - The Trump-Russia saga in 200 words